 You want to be able to sit outside on your patio and enjoy the nice weather, but the sun’s intense rays can sometimes be too much.
 An adjustable patio umbrella can solve this problem.
 It provides much-needed shade so you can enjoy the outdoors in comfort.

 There are a variety of shapes, sizes, and styles of umbrellas to choose from, but this can make it difficult to settle on just one.
-Most people focus on the aesthetics, but there are other functional concerns that are even more important.
+Most people focus on the aesthetics of their patio decor, but there are other functional concerns that are even more important.

 Here’s a guide that outlines all of the key factors you need to consider so you can find a stylish and durable adjustable patio umbrella that’s perfect for your space.
 We’ve included several of our favorites, too.